GoogleCloudPlatform/python-docs-samples/AUTHORING_GUIDE.md

 example](https://github.com/GoogleCloudPlatform/python-docs-samples/blob/master/appengine/standard/localtesting/datastore_test.py).
 * All tests should be independent of one another and order-independent.
 * We use parallel processing for tests, so tests should be capable of running in parallel with one another.
+* Use pytest's fixture for resource setup and teardown, instead of having them in the test itself.

 ### Arrange, Act, Assert